igorperic17/cored.in/README.md

-# Coredin
+# cored.in

-CoredIn is a professional SocialFi app empowered with self-sovereign identity.
+cored.in is a professional SocialFi app empowered with self-sovereign identity.

 ## Quick Start Notes